corda/corda-docs/content/en/docs/cenm/1.3/config-network-parameters.md

 The minimum platform version that the nodes must be running.
 Any node which is below this will not start.

+Once a network has started, the only supported changes to notaries are to add new notaries at the end of the list or to remove existing ones as part of a decommissioning process.

 * **notaries**:
 Ordered list of file paths to the node info files, or X500 names, of the notaries which are permitted in the